 - 1/4 cup tapioca flour

-- 1 TBS ground cinnamon (you could even do a little more if you love cinnamon!)
+- 1 tablespoon ground cinnamon (you could even do a little more if you love cinnamon!)

-- In a medium bowl, combine almond flour, tapioca flour, ground cinnamon, baking soda, baking powder and salt.
+- Mix dry ingredients: In a medium bowl, combine almond flour, tapioca flour, ground cinnamon, baking soda, baking powder and salt.
 Whisk together until thoroughly combined; set aside.

-- In a large bowl whisk together maple syrup, sugar, eggs, oil and vanilla until smooth.
+- Mix wet ingredients: In a large bowl whisk together maple syrup, sugar, eggs, oil and vanilla until smooth.

 EGG – I do not recommend subbing the eggs here, since they help hold the bread together and provide structure.